centilliard/401/src/menu/brunch.md

 # SPECIAL

 ## DESI'S EYE OPENER
-bagel or English muffin with scrambled egg, American cheese, choice of bacon, sausage or Bloody Mary or Mimosa ham served with choice of
+bagel or English muffin with scrambled egg, American cheese, choice of bacon, sausage or Bloody Mary or Mimosa ham served with choice of Bloody Mary or Mimosa

 # Tasty Eats